 Jackson State is committed to providing every employee, student and visitor an environment that is safe, secure and free of threats and violence.
 In support of this policy, Jackson State is intolerant of language or behavior that is unsafe, threatening or violent.
-In accordance with federal and state laws, Jackson State also prohibits the possession of any weapon by any individual on college premises, except law enforcement officers in performance of their duties.
+In accordance with federal and state laws, Jackson State also prohibits the possession of any weapon by any student or visitor on college premises, except law enforcement officers in performance of their duties or faculty/staff that have proper credentials and are within state and TBR policies.
 Definitions used in this policy: